Asia’s First Waldorf Astoria Hotel Brings Back Shanghai’s Legendary Glamour and Sophistication On The Bund

 The elegant and historic setting with its spectacular backdrop of The Bund, breathtaking views, exquisite cuisine and superior service make the new Waldorf Astoria Shanghai on the Bund the perfect location for a magical wedding.
 The Waldorf Weddings service provides a team of experienced wedding consultants and dedicated wedding butlers who will help plan every single detail of that very special day.
 Whether for a chic and stylish event or a classic and traditional one, the Waldorf Astoria is destined to become Shanghai's most sought-after wedding venue.

-About Hilton Worldwide Hilton Worldwide is a leading global hospitality company, spanning the lodging sector from luxurious full-service hotels and resorts to extended-stay suites and mid-priced hotels.
-For 93 years, Hilton Worldwide has offered business and leisure travelers the finest in accommodations, service, amenities and value.
-The company is dedicated to continuing its tradition of providing exceptional guest experiences across its global brands.
-Its brands are comprised of more than 3,900 hotels and timeshare properties, with 650,000 rooms in 90 countries and territories and include Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts, Hilton Hotels & Resorts, DoubleTree by Hilton, Embassy Suites Hotels, Hilton Garden Inn, Hampton Hotels, Homewood Suites by Hilton, Home2 Suites by Hilton and Hilton Grand Vacations.
-The company also manages the world-class guest reward program Hilton HHonors®.
-Visit www.hiltonworldwide.com for more information and connect with Hilton Worldwide at www.facebook.com/hiltonworldwide, www.twitter.com/hiltonworldwide, www.youtube.com/hiltonworldwide, www.flickr.com/hiltonworldwide and www.linkedin.com/company/hilton-worldwide.
+About Hilton Worldwide Hilton Worldwide (NYSE: HLT) is a leading global hospitality company, spanning the lodging sector from luxury and full-service hotels and resorts to extended-stay suites and focused-service hotels.
+For 95 years, Hilton Worldwide has been dedicated to continuing its tradition of providing exceptional guest experiences.
+The company's portfolio of eleven world-class global brands is comprised of more than 4,100 managed, franchised, owned and leased hotels and timeshare properties, with more than 685,000 rooms in 92 countries and territories, including Hilton Hotels & Resorts, Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts, Curio - A Collection by Hilton, DoubleTree by Hilton, Embassy Suites Hotels, Hilton Garden Inn, Hampton Hotels, Homewood Suites by Hilton, Home2 Suites by Hilton and Hilton Grand Vacations.
+The company also manages an award-winning customer loyalty program, Hilton HHonors®.